mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 The cloud is a picture of that same wisdom.
 Prepare in advance, store what is needed, and be ready when the moment comes.

 The same way training the body requires steady practice, training the mind in cloud and IT takes daily consistency.
 Both are about preparation to serve when it matters most.

-If you are exploring cloud in healthcare or IT, I would be glad to share and learn together.